 There is a small slender animal called the Civet (a cross between a Cat and a Raccoon) that lives in Indonesia.
 It eats the coffee "cherries" and excretes (passes) the coffee bean after digestion (coming straight from the Rodents ass!).
 This process leaves their stomach enzymes to go to work on the beans, which adds to the coffee's prized aroma and flavor.
 This delicacy is called Kopi Luwak (can anyone say Google?).

-I did not have the sophisticated palette to appreciate such a delicacy but then again the same goes for a $500 bottle of wine.
+I did not have the sophisticated palette to appreciate such a delicacy but then again the same goes for a $500 bottle of wine I once tried.

-As I stated I have been to a lot of places and thought I'd seen it all but while visiting Yogyakarta, Indonesia I had my feet exfoliated by 200 small fish. (it tickles!).
+As I stated I have been to a lot of places and thought I'd seen it all.
+While visiting Yogyakarta, Indonesia I had my feet exfoliated by 200 small fish (it tickles!).
 I've since see it in a few more locations and hear it originates in Turkey.
-These little fishies basically eat the dead skin cells off of your feet leaving a clean new layer when they've finished feasting.
+These little fishies basically eat the dead skin cells off of your feet leaving a clean layer of skin when they've finished feasting.
 I've been told it is better to go in the morning before they have eaten, very strange…

 Speaking of traveling I finally had a chance to see how the other half (1%) live.
 I scored a last minute super saver 1st class ticket back to NYC on Thai Air and boy was it serious!
 Escorted immediately upon entering the airport by my personal assistant who walked me through all the line-less check in points while handing me a warm towel and my beverage of choice.
 Then I was picked up by my personal people mover and whisked off to the exclusive Royal Thai Air 1st class lounge where upon entering was asked, "Mr. DeRosa would you like a head, back, shoulder, or leg massage?" and "how long?
 30 minutes?
 2 hours?"
 I haven't even mentioned the iPad menu I was then handed (I'm on my 2nd Massaman Curry!) and all the delicacies it was offering.
 Did I mention this was all complementary?
 During my delicious Thai feast I was informed that I would be seated next to a member of the royal family;-)